An introduction to shooting sports, including archery sports, featured image "what are shooting sports?" gun target with holes in the background.

 IDPA (International Defensive Pistol Association)

-• Description: Simulates self-defense scenarios using handguns.
+• What is it?
+Simulates self-defense scenarios using handguns.

 • Goal / Objective: Engage targets quickly and accurately.